 The Center for Graduate Studies' administrative offices are located on the Flint campus.
 These administrative offices are the headquarters for the graduate programs offered throughout Michigan and online.
-Leadership and administration of graduate programs are provided by the President of the Center for Graduate Studies and the graduate faculty council.
+Leadership and administration of graduate programs are provided by the President of the Center for Graduate Studies and the Graduate Faculty Council.

-The graduate faculty council, comprised of graduate faculty, is the primary channel of communication between the graduate faculty and the president.
+The Graduate Faculty Council, comprised of raduate faculty, is the primary channel of communication between the graduate faculty and the president.
 The faculty council is responsible for establishing the academic policies and standards regarding graduate programs, assessment of graduate programs, and other academic issues relating to graduate education.
 Additionally, the faculty council is the main forum for discussion of research and scholarly activities for graduate-level students and faculty.

 The graduate programs are accredited through the Higher Learning Commission of the North Central Association of Colleges and Schools.
 The MBA program also has international accreditation through the International Accreditation Council for Business Education (IACBE).
 The Occupational Therapy program has additional accreditation through the Accreditation Council for Occupational Therapy Education (ACOTE).
-The Information Systems major in the Master of Science in Information Systems program has been approved for affiliation as a Professional Science Master's (PSM) degree by the PSM National Office.
+The MSIS program is affiliated with the Professional Science Master's (PSM) National Office as a PSM degree program.